DevMountain/react-5-afternoon/README.md

 ### Summary

-Now that our reducer is set up, let's connect our Eleventh view to the store, so that moving forward, as we start hooking our views up with `redux`, we'll be able to see the data getting to where it needs to end up.
+Now that our App is set up, let's connect our Eleventh view to the store, so that moving forward, as we start hooking our views up with `redux`, we'll be able to see the data getting to where it needs to end up.

 ## Instructions